deepanshs/mrsimulator/docs/installation.rst

-You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the ``mrsimulator`` library.
+You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the ``mrsimulator`` library from source.

 The Mrsimulator package utilizes the BLAS and FFTW routines for computation.
 To leverage the best performance from the mrsimulator library, we recommend installing the BLAS and FFTW libraries, which are optimized and tuned for your system.
-In the following, we list recommendations on how to install the c-compiler, BLAS, FFTW, and build mrsimulator libraries.
+In the following, we list recommendations on how to install the c-compiler (if applicable), BLAS, FFTW, and build the mrsimulator libraries.

 Obtaining the Source Packages
 """""""""""""""""""""""""""""